All businesses that sell or handle food must be registered with one of the suitable registration authorities, under the Food Act 1984.

 We will process your application within 14 days of receiving complete plans and specifications.
 We will then send you back:

-We advise you not to begin any major work on setting up the new food premises until you receive the approved plan.
+We advise you not to begin any major work on setting up the new food business or premises until you receive the approved plan.

 If you want to operate a food business from your home, you must register with us and meet certain requirements to ensure your business does not negatively affect your neighbourhood.

 Once all of the above requirements are addressed and satisfied, then approval can be granted to commence the suitable works to obtain registration under the Food Act 1984.

 Alternatively, you can choose to lease a registered commercial kitchen that already meets the Food Act 1984 requirements.

 To find out about kitchen availability at Council venues for hire, contact the relevant centre manager.

 Our Environmental Health Officer (EHO) will conduct progress inspections during the construction of your food business or premises to ensure it complies with the Food Standards Code.